 Pleased to Meet You

 Bainbridge Island is a special place.
-Our lush forests, coastal scenery, abundant wildlife, and rustic lifestyle create a serene escape from a city merely 50 minutes away.
-Our public and independent schools are ranked highly and children and teens benefit from myriad community resources in athletics, recreation, the arts, and the environment.
-Residents are highly educated, well-read, and proud of the world-renowned authors and artists who hone their crafts on the island.
+Our lush forests, coastal scenery, abundant wildlife, and rustic lifestyle create a serene escape from a city mere minutes away.
+Our public and independent schools are ranked highly and our children benefit from myriad community resources in athletics, recreation, arts, and the environment.
+Residents are educated and proud of the world-renowned authors and artists who hone their crafts here.

 Bainbridge Islanders also care deeply about this place and volunteer to protect its natural resources, preserve its history, assist the elderly and the disabled, support the arts, and promote sustainable practices for the benefit of succeeding generations.

 With residents so invested in the well-being of this island, it was no surprise that community members came together in 2001 to create the Bainbridge Community Foundation.
-The vision was simple: to encourage, inspire, and provide meaningful ways for people to enhance and sustain the unique way of life enjoyed in this place.
+The vision was simple: to encourage, inspire, and provide meaningful ways for people to enhance and sustain our unique way of life.
 We fulfill that role in the following ways:

 - We seek to understand community needs.
 We regularly convene and survey nonprofit leaders to understand issues, opportunities, and pressing needs of the community.